UWPCE-PythonCert/PythonCertDevel/_sources/modules/Decorators.rst.txt

     In [6]: other_func
     Out[6]: <function __main__.my_decorator.<locals>.inner>

+Notice that other_func is now the "inner" function, which lives in the "my_decorator" namespace...

-Which is the same as:
+And this is the same with the decoration syntax:

 .. code-block:: python

     In [7]: @my_decorator
        ...: def other_func():